Note

 Uninstall-ADDSDomainController -LocalAdministratorPassword (ConvertTo-SecureString "Password1" -AsPlainText -Force)

-Providing or storing a clear text password is not recommended.
-Anyone running this command in a script or looking over your shoulder knows the local administrator password of that computer.
+Providing or storing a clear text password isn't recommended.
+Anyone running this command in a script or looking over your shoulder will know the local administrator password of the computer.
 With that knowledge, they have access to all of its data and can impersonate the server itself.

 Confirmation